LiskArchive/lips/proposals/lip-define-decentralized-snapshot-mechanism.md

 ## Backwards Compatibility

-This LIP describes the protocol and process for conducting a hardfork on Lisk mainnet.
+This LIP describes the protocol and process for conducting a hardfork on the Lisk mainnet.

 ## Reference Implementation